What Are the Symptoms of a Swallowing Disorder?

 How Do You Treat a Swallowing Disorder?

-- Dysphagia therapy: Exercises and strategies are provided by a speech and language pathologist who specializes in dysphagia to help strengthen the muscles of swallowing, re-coordinate the timing of your swallow, and encourage a safe and effective swallow.
+- Dysphagia therapy for patients with difficulty swallowing: Exercises and strategies are provided by a speech and language pathologist who specializes in dysphagia to help strengthen the swallowing muscles, re-coordinate the timing of your swallow, and encourage a safe and effective swallow.

 - Diet modifications: Various diet modifications may be recommended depending on your specific type of dysphagia.
 These may include thickening liquids, eating purees, etc. This is highly individualized and a thorough examination should be performed first prior to altering a diet.